Vaxzevria COVID-19 Vaccine AstraZeneca Description

 April 30, 2020 - AstraZeneca and the University of Oxford announced an agreement for the global development and distribution of the recombinant adenovirus vaccine to prevent COVID-19 from SARS-CoV-2 coronavirus infections.

-April 23, 2020 - University of Oxford researchers have begun testing a COVID-19 vaccine in human volunteers in Oxford today.
+April 23, 2020 - University of Oxford researchers began testing a COVID-19 vaccine in human volunteers in Oxford today.
 Around 1,110 people will participate in the trial, half receiving the vaccine and the control group receiving a widely available meningitis vaccine.

 Vaxzevria (AstraZeneca) COVID-19 Vaccine Clinical Trials

 AZD1222 is undergoing late-stage clinical trials in Japan, Russia, South Africa, Kenya, and Latin America, in other European and Asian countries.
+Clinical trials appendix Q3 2021 results update.
 Visit AstraZeneca for more sponsored trials.